 Denton, TX- Are you ready to jump aboard and ride the local Denton County Transportation Authority (DCTA) A-train to the North Pole?

 After the success of last year, DCFOF is once again taking over the A-train in collaboration with DCTA and turning it into a holiday themed train ride.
 While on the train, guests will be treated to a performance by Musical Theater Denton.
 But that's not all!
-The magical day continues with a family brunch and fun kd-friendly activities at the "North Pole" and "Elf's Playland".
+The magical day continues with a family brunch and fun kid-friendly activities at the "North Pole" and "Elf's Playland".

 “Last year’s inaugural Holiday Express train event was a great success, and DCTA is excited to partner with Denton County Friends of the Family again this year to bring holiday cheer and give back to the communities we serve,” said Raymond Suarez, DCTA CEO.
 “Join us for a day of holiday cheer that will surely make the magic of the season come alive.”